ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 use tcpcrypt's unique session ID for further application-level authentication.
 Absent this authentication, tcpcrypt is vulnerable to active attacks.

-### MinimalT
+### MinimaLT

-MinimalT is a UDP-based transport security protocol designed to offer confidentiality, mutual authentication, DoS prevention, and connection mobility {{MinimalT}}.
+MinimaLT is a UDP-based transport security protocol designed to offer confidentiality, mutual authentication, DoS prevention, and connection mobility {{MinimaLT}}.
 One major goal of the protocol is to leverage existing protocols to obtain server-side configuration information used to more quickly bootstrap a connection.
-MinimalT uses a variant of TCP's congestion control algorithm.
+MinimaLT uses a variant of TCP's congestion control algorithm.

 ### CurveCP